-In 1973 I volunteered to go back to Vietnam for a second tour as commander of the 505th Tactical Control Group, the group in charge of our Southeast Asian radar sites.
+In 1973 I volunteered to go back to Vietnam for a second time; this time as commander of the 505th Tactical Control Group, the group in charge of our Southeast Asian radar sites.
 But just before I left the west coast all United States forces pulled out of Vietnam, and I ended up commanding the 621st Tactical Control Squadron, headquartered at Udorn (Udon Thani), Thailand.
 The 621st inherited the remaining Southeast Asian radar units, a logistics center in Bangkok, and a classified mission devolved from the 505th.

 In my third month at Udorn my executive officer went home.
 His replacement turned out to be a first lieutenant whose first name was Ellen.
 A few Caucasian women had been on the base before Ellen, but they were civilians: the wing commander’s secretary, a girl from the consulate downtown, an occasional wife brought over as a visitor in tourist status, etc. Ellen was the first military woman on the base and her arrival caused a stir.